eirikeve/maze/README.md

 Written in Python 3.

 # Usage
 If using directly from terminal, call: `python maze.py height width [random seed]`
+(random seed defaults to 0 if not supplied)

 Otherwise, use `getMaze(xlength, ylength, random_seed)`

 # Example input
+With random seed supplied:
 ```bash
 me@my-computer:~/Folder$ python maze.py 21 21 10
 [][][][][][][][][][][][][][][][][][][][][]